 Information security has become an integral part of life.
 It is a business management and governance matter rather than a technical issue, as proper security ultimately results in engendering trust in the organization and minimizing damage to the sustainability of business operations and corporate reputation.
-As such security issues should be embedded into the corporate risk management processes.
-Effective security cannot exist just through funding allocations.
-It must be an adopted state of mind by employees and contractors of the organization, infused into the corporate culture and made a natural way of life.
+As such, security issues should be embedded into the corporate risk management processes.
+Information security must be a state of mind adopted by employees and contractors of the organization, infused into the corporate culture and made a natural way of life.